MehdiQaos/Projet_Fil_Rouge/README.md

 - Grandmaster, Master, Diamond, Platinum, Gold, Silver, Bronze rankings based on ELO points

 ## Technical Specifications:
-- Integration with a chess engine AI (such as Stockfish)
 - Use of a REST API (not decided)

 ## Technologies: